 SwE groups formed across target counties

-Households engaged in savings and education activities
+Households engaged in savings and education

-Kitchen gardens established for improved household nutrition
+Kitchen gardens established for nutrition

-Groups supported through training and local partnerships
+Community-led sustainability through local partnerships

 The PESP Project by ADS Nyanza operates in Homabay, Kisumu, and Siaya Counties, — key regions in Western Kenya where we promote climate-smart agriculture, youth empowerment, and resilient livelihoods.